maximejf42/rcDiana-ac/README.md

 $ docker-compose build
 ```

 This provides conductor images tagged to be used with [base images](https://docs.resin.io/reference/base-images/resin-base-images/) `resin-amd64-debian:stretch` and `resin-armv7hf-debian:stretch`.
-The armv7hf compilation of crypto, etc. can take a LOG time.
+The armv7hf compilation of crypto, etc. can take a _long_ time.

 # TODO: SHOULD PUSH THEM TO CONDUCTOR REPOS, SO WE CAN PULL AND RETAG ON TRAVIS